Conditions for All Financial Aid Awards

 and agree to the award, the Conditions of Your Financial Aid Award, and Satisfactory

-that are NOT covered by your award.
-If you wish to decline your financial aid award,
+and fees that are NOT covered by your award.
+If you wish to decline your financial

 - Direct Loan recipients: See Direct Loan Worksheet for information and instructions

 on how to apply for a student loan.
 If you are borrowing for the first time, your

 loan check will be issued no earlier than 30 days after your first quarter's classes

 begin.
 Students who are receiving a loan for only one quarter during the academic